ghc-proposals/ghc-proposals/proposals/0000-local_quantifiers.rst

 If we use mathematical induction we could show that all "similar" cases could use unique quantifier.

-Main benefit is that all local quantifiers are utilized by Haskell-renamer, so nothing is required to change in Core-language.
+Main benefit is that local ForAlone quantifiers are utilized by Haskell-renamer, so nothing is required to change in Core-language.

-Local Quantifiers are just explanation to GHC which external type variable they means: they indicates the binding site of the type variable (e.g. whether it was bound by a type abstraction, a scoped type variable bound in a type signature, or somewhere else).
+Local ForAlone Quantifiers are just explanation to GHC which external type variable they means: they indicates the binding site of the type variable (e.g. whether it was bound by a type abstraction, a scoped type variable bound in a type signature, or somewhere else).